LEGAL STATEMENT

 BUSINESS AND VALUE CHAIN

+Chanel operates through three main business activities: Fashion, Fragrance and Beauty, and Watches and Fine Jewellery.
+Chanel Canada ULC is a wholly owned subsidiary of Chanel Limited, registered in British Colombia, Canada.
 With respect to Chanel operations in Canada, there are six fashion boutiques located in Montreal, Ontario, Alberta and British Columbia.
-Additionally, in 2023, fragrance and beauty was offered for sale in Canada in 559 locations.
+Additionally, in 2024, fragrance and beauty was offered for sale in Canada in 550 locations.
+This includes one dedicated boutique in Montreal.

 GOVERNANCE ON SUSTAINABILITY ISSUES